ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-ca.md

 ### Features

 #### Network
-PostgreSQL clusters are reachable through default port 5432.
+PostgreSQL clusters are reachable on a customized port available through the Control Panel and the API.

 Public as well as private networking (vRack) can be used for all the offers.